peterhinch/micropython-async/v3/docs/TUTORIAL.md

 object.
 The producer puts data onto the queue while the consumer waits for its arrival (with other tasks getting scheduled for the duration).
 The `Queue` guarantees that items are removed in the order in which they were received.
-Alternatively a `Barrier` instance can be used if the producer must wait until the consumer is ready to access the data.
+Alternatively, a `Barrier` instance can be used if the producer must wait until the consumer is ready to access the data.

-In simple applications communication may be achieved with global flags or bound variables.
+In simple applications, communication may be achieved with global flags or bound variables.
 A more elegant approach is to use synchronisation primitives.
 CPython provides the following classes:
  * `Lock` - already incorporated in new `uasyncio`.